dhcmrlchtdj/hematite/book/red-book.md

 - in-memory DBMS for OLTP
     - the OLTP marketplace is now becoming a main memory DBMS marketplace
     - new solutions are needed for concurrency control, crash recovery, and multi-threading
-- no SQL for semi-structured data types
+- NoSQL for semi-structured data types

 ---